• Skip to primary navigation

 Posted on 09.09.24

-Florida has different rules than most other states when it comes to keeping your insurance license active.
+Florida has different rules than most other states regarding keeping your insurance license active.
 To begin with, Florida insurance licenses are considered “perpetual.”
 There is no “renewal” requirement, and there are no application or renewal fees.
 The main determinant of whether a license stays active is whether the agent maintains at least one active appointment.
-An appointment is authority given by an insurer or employer to a licensee to transact insurance or adjust claims on behalf of an insurer or employer.
+An appointment is an authority given by an insurer or employer to a licensee to transact insurance or adjust claims on behalf of an insurer or employer.

 The only way the license can be canceled or expire (other than through administrative actions or by request) is if the licensee fails to maintain at least one appointment for more than 48 months.